jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 Just a few steps:

-1. Open a web browser
+1. Open a web browser.
 1. Open a Javascript console (cmd+alt+i)
-1. Now you are all setup
+1. Now you are all setup.

 **You can play with javascript live!**